-Here are short versions of some of the PhD candidates' projects.
+Here are summaries for some of the group members' projects.

 Raees Calafato: Teachers’ multilinguality, language awareness and metalinguistic practices in the classroom

 With many governments around the world now implementing educational initiatives at the school level that promote proficiency in multiple languages among students, there has arisen a need for teachers who embody the successful multilingual learner and who have the appropriate experiential knowledge, beliefs and awareness of language to encourage their students to become proficient in additional languages.
 My study explores language teachers’ (English and other languages) multilinguality, language awareness, and multilingual practices in secondary schools in Norway and Russia using an interdisciplinary approach that draws from sociolinguistics, psychology and applied linguistics.
 As an action research intervention, it explores secondary school language teachers’ multilingual identity, metalinguistic awareness, and multilingual classroom practices using a comparative approach while also seeking to raise their awareness of multilingualism and associated practices.

 André Storto: Development of multilingual and multicultural identity in secondary school